Axway/agents-kong/README.md

 ## Create a DOSA Account

 Create a public and private key pair locally on your computer.
-Click the "Access" tab on the sidebar, which is the second to last tab.
+In Central, click the "Access" tab on the sidebar, which is the second to last tab.
 Click on "Service Accounts".
 Click the button in the top right that says "+ Service Account".
 Name the account and provide the public key.